Pierre Henri Landry

 Pierre Henri Landry (14 June 1899 – 7 December 1990) was a Russian-born French international tennis player.

-He competed once for the French team in the Davis Cup in 1926, defeating his opponent Colin Gregory in a dead rubber.
+Landry competed once for the French team in the Davis Cup in 1926, defeating his opponent Colin Gregory in a dead rubber.
+In 1929, Landry beat Gregory (who won the Australian championships that year) at Wimbledon, before losing to Bill Tilden in the quarter finals.
 In 1932 he was ranked 14th in the French rankings.

+He married Nelly Adamson, a Belgian tennis player, on 8 February 1937 in Bruges.